MoldyMacaroniX/dashword.net/_src/posts/geometry-dash-how-to-get-diamonds-easy.md

 But also like daily chests, once you complete the daily level, you have to wait up to 24 hours before you can play another.
 So after this, you'll have to move onto the next method of collecting diamonds.

-# Weekly Demon

-Like daily levels, weekly demons are levels that reward diamonds.
-If you can complete every weekly demon, you will also be collecting a lot of diamonds.

-The only issue with this is that weekly demons are very hard, as weekly demons have the hardest difficulty rating in the game.
-But if you've tried all other options, weekly demons might not be a bad idea to get some extra diamonds.

 # Quests

 A quest can reward up to 15 diamonds for completing it.
 There are three difficulties of quests, but all of them require you to collect a certain amount of orbs, silver user coins, or stars.